Back

 Interactive Mobile App Prototype

-I started with hand sketches, then wireframes, mid-fidelity prototypes for devs to evaluate, and then high-fidelity prototype for design validation, and wrote design docs to hand off designs to Developers.
+I started with hand sketches to communicate ideas, mid-fidelity prototypes for devs to evaluate the developing feasibilities, and high-fidelity prototype for design validation.

 Early stage sketches